andhapp/tune_my_query/README.markdown

 Inspiration
 -----------
 Gemcutter uses PostgreSql in production and uses ILIKE in one of the queries.
 For anyone, hacking on their local machine will have to change it to LIKE for it to work.
 Also, when it comes to accepting patches this would again pose a minor issue.
+Hence, this gem.

 Usage